sockmaster27/svader/README.md

     it should be `true`.
     Note that Svader currently only supports `var<storage, read>` and not `var<storage, read_write>`.

-##### WebGPU builtin data
+##### WebGPU builtin values

 Some types of inputs are used very often.
-These are implemented in Svader itself, and referred to as _builtin data_.
+These are implemented in Svader itself, and referred to as _builtin values_.
 To use these, the `value` property of the parameter object must be set to a string matching one of the following:

 -   **`"resolution"`**: A `vec2f` of the canvas width and height in physical device pixels.